 Of course, this was dependent on all of them laying.
-We do have one slacker in the chicken world, who lays only when the weather is sunny and warm.
-So currently, we have been getting about 3 eggs a day, give or take; a beautiful blue little duck egg, a pale cream small egg, and a large beige egg.
+We did have one slacker chicken, who laid only when the weather was sunny and warm.
+So normally, we would get about 3 eggs a day, give or take; a beautiful blue little duck egg, a pale cream small egg, and a large beige egg.

-What we found was one of the beige eggs, but twice its size.
+What I found was one of the beige eggs, but it was twice its normal size.
 I mean a whopper.
 I mean the size that when you look at it you honestly wonder~ ‘how‘?!?!
 And not only was it huge(!), it was heavy, really heavy.
 A size and weight where in fact you worry about the chicken (though all seemed normal and healthy on checking).

 I know just enough about eggs to understand that she somehow combined two eggs into one.
 (It was noted she hadn’t laid an egg the day before).

 I stood in awe of this egg for much of the day, and even into the evening.
 But come morning, it was time for breakfast.
 An omelette maybe?
 Honestly, it was big enough I could have made an omelette from just this egg.